-Arrived in Arequipa mid-morning after an epic 40 hour bus ride from Mancora – scream.
+I arrived in Arequipa mid-morning after an epic 40 hour bus ride from Mancora.
 Thinking next time paying four times the fare to fly in just a few hours might be worth it.
-However, if you’re not in a rush and like to mingle with the locals, the luxury buses in Peru are both comfortable and interesting.
+However, if you’re not in a rush and like to mingle with the locals, the slow “luxury buses” in Peru are affordable, comfortable, and interesting.

 The food served was comparable to airline food.
-The bathrooms were really awful – clean but closet sized where it was even difficult brushing your teeth.
-I enjoyed the day-time scenery and meeting and talking with very nice Peruvian people.
+The bathrooms were really awful – clean but extremely small and close-sized, so it was even difficult brushing your teeth.
+I enjoyed the day-time scenery and meeting and talking with Peruvian people.

 The main issue with the buses is disembarking.
-Claiming your luggage can be time-consuming and a bit stressful, but every time I thought mine was lost, it suddenly appeared at the last-minute!
-You must figure in at least a few extra hours between bus connections because although the buses usually leave and arrive on time, other complications occur.
+Claiming your luggage can be time-consuming and stressful, but every time I thought mine was lost, it miraculously appeared at the last-minute!
+Figure in a few extra hours between bus connections, because although the buses are on time, other complications almost always occur.

-Could be suffering from bus lag (versus jet lag) as well as the process of acclimating to the new higher altitude but Arequipa seems like a perfect world.
-The streets and architecture are fascinating and the ambience of the place has me wondering what other city or cities it reminds me of – not just in Peru and South America but also in Europe and Asia.
-It’s unique.
+Could be suffering from bus lag (versus jet lag) as well as the process of acclimatizing to the new higher altitude but Arequipa seems like a perfect world.
+The streets and architecture are fascinating, and the unique ambience has me wondering what other city or cities it reminds me of – not just in Peru and South America but also in Europe and Asia.
 The people are happy, soft-spoken, organized, and helpful.
 Also it’s absolutely spotless – no trash on the streets and the buildings are in excellent condition.

 My hotel is in a quiet residential area called Yanahuara about a mile from the busier parts of town like the Plaza de Armas which is quite beautiful and popular.
 During the outing today I ran into a street parade and a neighborhood cathedral celebrating a holiday with fireworks.